-This release includes fixes and improvements to the XenDesktop Setup Wizard with enhancements to the Active Directory group enumeration method.
+This release includes a connector for Citrix Cloud along with supporting license improvements, an update to Always on Tracing (AOT) functionality, and Nutanix AHV host updates.
 See the fixed and known issues for additional information about this release of Provisioning Services.

 Use the most recent version of the Citrix License Server to get the latest features.
 If you are upgrading from an existing version of Provisioning Services to the newest version of Provisioning Services, the most recent version of the license server is available by using the product software.
 When you do not upgrade to the latest version of the license server, the product license enters the 30-day grace period.
 For more information, see Licensing.

 This release introduces a new license type (PVS_CCLD_CCS) allowing the Citrix Cloud Delivery Controller to manage on-premises targets streamed by a on-premises PVS Server.
 This license type is applicable to both desktop and server operating systems that service Provisioning Services target devices.
 It replaces the existing on-premises Provisioning Services license for Desktops and PVS for data centers.
 For information, see Licensing.

 This release provides an update to Always on Tracing (AOT) functionality.
 In previous releases, AOT logs were stored in the memory of the PVS Server.
 In the event of a crash, the Server would lose these log files.
 To resolve this issue, PVS now allows you to store AOT logs directly to disk.
 The PVS administrator can use a PowerShell command (Enable-CitrixTrace) on the PVS Server to configure this functionality.
 By default, this functionality is enabled.
 For more information, see Logging.